-Honors German 3+ (522) Grades 10-12 5 credits DUAL CREDIT ELIGIBLE Recommendation: Completion of German 2A with a minimum average of 77.
+Honors German 3\+ (522)

+Recommendation: Completion of German 2A with a minimum grade of 77.

 The purpose of this course is to build on the student's knowledge of the German language and civilization, and to progress through the Intermediate Mid-range on the ACTFL Proficiency Guidelines.
 Students are engaged in activities designed to develop the student's proficiency in the interpretive, interpersonal and presentational modes.
 Students express themselves and participate in conversations on familiar topics using sentences and series of sentences in various tenses.
 They handle short social interactions in everyday situations by asking and answering a variety of questions as well as communicate about self, others and everyday life.
 Students are made aware of career opportunities relating to the study of World Languages as well as offered a college credit option.